cloudposse/atmos/README.md

   - VPCs for `dev`, `staging` and `prod` stages in the `us-east-2` region (which we refer to as `ue2` environment)
   - EKS clusters in the `ue2` environment for `dev`, `staging` and `prod`
-  - `ingress-nginx` helmfile to be deployed on all the EKS clusters
+  - `nginx-ingress` helmfile to be deployed on all EKS clusters

 ## CLI Configuration

-  The CLI top-level module [main.variant](example/cli/main.variant) contains the global settings (options) for the CLI, including the location of the terraform components, helmfiles, and configurations.
+  The CLI top-level module [main.variant](example/cli/main.variant) contains the global settings (options) for the CLI, including the location of the Terraform components, helmfiles, and stack configurations.

   It's configured for that particular example project, but can be changed to reflect the desired project structure.